jhpyle/docassemble/_docs/docker.md

 [`S3ACCESSKEY`] and [`S3SECRETACCESSKEY`].
 In this case, the only environment variable you need to pass is [`S3BUCKET`].

+If you are using an [S3]-compatible object storage service, you will need to set [`S3ENDPOINTURL`] to the URL endpoint of your service, which you can find in the service's documentation or in your account settings.
+You likely will not need to set [`S3REGION`] unless the service supports the "region" concept.

 These secret access keys will become available to all developers who use your **docassemble** server, since they are in the configuration file.

-If you want to limit access to a particular bucket, you do not have to use the `AmazonS3FullAccess` policy when obtaining [S3] credentials.
+If you are using [AWS] and you want to limit access to a particular bucket, you do not have to use the `AmazonS3FullAccess` policy when obtaining [S3] credentials.
 Instead, you can create your own policy with the following definition:

 {% highlight json %}
 {